inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/SECURITY.md

 - **Sandboxed discovery** — run `ModuleWatcher` module imports inside a sandboxed iframe or worker, extract the `plugins` array via structured clone / RPC, and register it in the host without ever evaluating the module in the host context.
 - **Code review gate** — if the above are too complex short-term, require manual review/approval of plugin entry modules before they are imported.
 This is a process control, not a technical control.

-## 2. Unrestricted Automerge document access (CRITICAL)
+## 2. Unrestricted Automerge document access (MEDIUM)

 **Location:** `srcdoc.ts:217–225`, `index.ts:560–567`

 The iframe's ephemeral Repo is connected directly to the host Repo via `MessageChannelNetworkAdapter` with no document-level filtering.
-The iframe repo uses `sharePolicy: () => true`.
-The ARCHITECTURE.md explicitly acknowledges this as an open problem (line 250).

-**Attack:** A malicious tool calls `repo.find(automerge:anyDocumentId)` and the host repo syncs it.
-The tool can:

-- **Read any document** the host repo knows about (private notes, credentials, other users' shared docs).
-- **Write to any document** — Automerge's CRDT merge is permissionless; once a tool has a handle, it can call `handle.change()`.
-- **Enumerate documents** — the Automerge repo protocol includes peer-to-peer discovery messages; the tool could observe sync messages to learn document IDs it wasn't given.

-**Impact:** Full read/write access to the user's entire document store.
-This is the single largest vulnerability.

-**Mitigation:** The `FilteredBridge` exists in the built `dist/` directory but is not wired into the live code path.
-Re-enable it with a strict allowlist: only the `docUrl` passed in the init message, plus documents explicitly granted via `requestDocument()` with user consent.
+The iframe repo uses `sharePolicy: () => true` (Automerge's default: share generously with all connected peers).
+The host repo also uses a generous share policy, meaning it will respond to sync requests for any document.

+**Severity reassessment:** The iframe has no network access, so a tool can only sync documents whose IDs it already knows.
+There are four ways a tool can obtain document IDs (see DESIGN doc section 5 for full analysis):

+1. **Provided by the host** — the document URL the tool was opened with, plus documents discovered through authorized navigation (e.g., folder children).
+Authorized access is acceptable; the concern is preventing leakage of unrelated document IDs.
+2. **Provided by the user** — the user inputs a URL or drags in a document.
+This is authorized access.
+3. **Hard-coded in tool source** — a malicious tool could embed automerge URLs to target specific documents.
+This is unauthorized access and an exfiltration vector (write stolen data to the hard-coded document, exfiltrate via sync).
+4. **Brute force** — guessing valid automerge URLs.
+Low probability given the address space.

+**Impact:** A tool that knows a document ID can read and write it via `repo.find()` + `handle.change()`.
+The severity depends on how many unauthorized document IDs the tool can obtain — which is gated by other vulnerabilities (hard-coded URLs in source, `suggestedImportUrl` leaks, etc.).

+**Mitigation directions:** See DESIGN doc section 5 for detailed analysis.
+Rather than a heavy-handed document allowlist (which would interfere with legitimate tool use), the preferred approach is to address unauthorized document ID discovery at its sources: preventing hard-coded automerge URLs in tool source, removing `suggestedImportUrl` from document content, and ensuring the host doesn't leak document IDs through the RPC channel.

 ## 3. ~~`AllowAllPolicy` on `loadModuleSource` / `fetchResource`~~ (MITIGATED)